AlexMbog/AlexMbog.github.io/_pages/Resume.md

 # 📄 Resume

-I’m a detail-oriented Computer Science graduate with a strong foundation in **cybersecurity**, **software engineering**, and **mobile development**.
+I’m a tech enthusiast with a strong foundation in **cybersecurity**, **software engineering**, and **mobile development**.
 My experience spans from securing digital infrastructures to building user-friendly applications using React Native and cloud platforms like Azure.

 ---